The Accessibility Act

 Questions or concerns about accessibility in the Municipality of Shelburne?
 Fill out our Accessibility Questions or Concerns Form:

-You can also contact us by phone or email:
+You can also contact accessibility staff by phone or email:

 902-875-3544 ext.
 225